Why the Antisemitism Awareness Act now has a religious liberty clause to protect ‘Jews killed Jesus’ statements

 The Democrats who oppose enshrining the IHRA definition object to what they say would be the criminalization of criticism of Israel.
 Of the 11 examples of antisemitic speech IHRA includes, six have to do with Israel.

 But for many of the 21 Republicans who voted against the bill last year, including Rep. Marjorie Taylor-Greene and former Congressman Matt Gaetz, the problem is an example that says accusing Jews of deicide is antisemitic.
-The claim that the Jews killed Jesus is widely considered to be an antisemitic falsehood.
+The claim that the Jews killed Jesus is widely considered an antisemitic falsehood.

-At least two Republican members of the Senate committee that will vote on the bill, Tommy Tuberville from Alabama and Roger Marshall of Kansas, have expressed their objections due to concerns about religious liberty and the ability to express certain views.
+At least two Republican members of the Senate committee that will vote on the bill, Tommy Tuberville of Alabama and Roger Marshall of Kansas, have expressed their objections due to concerns about religious liberty and the ability to express certain views.

 As the only amendment, Cassidy’s language on religious liberty could reassure Republicans that their rights as Christians won’t be violated and potentially secure their votes, according to two veteran policy strategists familiar with discussions about the legislation.